jubarretog/Cryptography/README.md

 # Cryptography

-A recopilation of different cyphers and encodings
+This is a recopilation of different cyphers and encodings to understand and apply crypthografic methods.
+You can find various scripts with the implementation of the following methods:

 - One-Time-Pad
 - Playfair